derawl/alchemy_university/README.md

 ## solution 1
 ## credits
-- Generate Credits each time the credits come in
+- Use a credits based system with payments made with the matic token
-- Reduce these credits
+- Credits are generated base on the number of credits purchased at a given rate